Datapack Basics

 Item Requirements

-These are modeled after Vanilla's item predicates, which look like so:
+These are modeled after Vanilla's item predicates, and are structured like so:

 Block Requirements